jaantollander/masters-thesis/content/25_puhti.md

 It sets different job specific environment variables for each job such that programs can access and use the job information within the process.
 We can use the `SLURM_JOB_ID` as identifier to collect job specific file operations.
 Slurm also performs accounting of other details about the submitted jobs.
-Examples of Slurm job in the appendix ???.
+See examples of Slurm job scripts in the appendix \ref{slurm-job-scripts}.

 ## Issues with parallel file system